bimalpaudels/lebenslauf/idea.md

-## Build a web app that allows users to build their CV in a few minutes with Markdown
+## Build a web app that allows users to build their CV in a few minutes with Markdown (cvmd.vercel.app)

 ### Features